-North American airlines always rank among the worst in the world.
+North American airlines rank among the worst in the world.
 In any survey, Asian and Middle Eastern airlines are always among the top 10 airlines in the world.
-But as an American, it’s easier for me to join the frequent flier program of an American carrier because I can get a branded credit card and rack up miles.
+But as an American, it’s easier for me to join the frequent flier program of a US carrier because I can get a branded credit card and rack up miles.
 We have four major choices: American Airlines, United, Delta, and US Airways (Continental doesn’t count because it merged with United).

 Out of those four, I stick with American Airlines because they have the best customer service, a good frequent flier program, and friendly staff.

-The flying experience on American Airlines is a lot better than other American airlines, and their planes are nicer too.
-American Airlines fleet may be a bit old (all the carriers are), but they still have a nice interior and their newer model planes are really good.
-The AA 767-300, for example, is pretty good.
-It’s their newer model and is a bit more spacious.
-The AA 767-200 is nice and it includes wi-fi.
-Unfortunately, like most American carriers, AA doesn’t offer personal television screens in the back of the seats on any of their continental flights (I’m not even sure they have them internationally).
+The flying experience on American Airlines is a lot better than other US airlines, and their planes are nicer too.
+American Airlines’ fleet may be a bit old (all US carriers’ fleets are), but they still have a nice interior, and their newer model planes are really good.
+The AA 767-300, for example, is a bit more spacious.
+The AA 767-200 is nice and has Wi-Fi.
+Unfortunately, like most US carriers, AA doesn’t offer personal television screens in the back of the seats on any of their continental flights (Update 2014: their new A321 and 777’s all have seat back entertainment systems).
 Qantas flights from Sydney to Perth have personal screens, as does a two-hour flight on Eva Air, but you can forget about personal screens on continental flights in the US.
-I’d be more upset about this if AA was the only airline that did this, but every major American carrier does it with the exception of Jetblue and Virgin America.
+I’d be more upset about this if AA was the only airline that did this, but every major US carrier does it, with the exception of Jetblue and Virgin America.
 Even when I get upgraded to a better class, there are still no screens.
 This bothers me to no end.
 I don’t think there’s an excuse for not having personal screens in 2010.

 September 2011 Update: I recently flew American across the Atlantic from London to Boston.
-They fly 757s and in business class they have hard shell reclining seats with (very bad) personal viewing screens.
-Sadly, economy is still missing any modern amenity most travelers have come to expect on a long haul flight.
-It makes me wonder why anyone would fly them internationally over one of their alliance partners that actually have personal T.V. screens and new interiors.
+They fly 757s, and in business class they have hard shell reclining seats with (very bad) personal viewing screens.
+Sadly, economy is still missing any modern amenity most travelers have come to expect on a long-haul flight.
+It makes me wonder why anyone would fly them internationally over one of their alliance partners that actually have personal screens and new interiors.
 The quality of the food was the same too.

-The main reason I like American is because they have better service.
+The main reason I like American is that they have better service.
 I’ve found their ground staff to be good, and their flight attendants are more accommodating than other airlines.
-If I oversleep and miss a meal or they run out of something, they usually give me a left over meal or some free alternatives.
+If I oversleep and miss a meal or they run out of something, they usually give me a leftover meal or some free alternatives.
 Plus, they usually pour me a stiff drink when I ask.
-They aren’t as grouchy as staff from other airlines and that makes a big difference.
+They aren’t as grouchy as staff from other airlines, and that makes a big difference.

-So while AA’s planes are only slightly better than the rest and they still don’t TV screens in the head rests, at least they have good staff and better service than the rest of the carriers.
+So while AA’s planes are only slightly better than the rest and they still don’t have TV screens in the head rests, at least they have good staff and better service than the other US carriers.
 At the end of the day, we use companies because we not only like their products, but also their employees.
-It’s the people that make the companies.
+It’s the people who make the companies.
 And while their tickets aren’t always the cheapest, I like the folks at American Airlines.